Non-Human Identity Observability Platforms: A Comprehensive Guide

 • Reduced Operational Overhead: Automating credential management, access control, and incident response reduces the burden on your IT and security teams.
 Instead of manually tracking NHIs and investigating alerts, your staff can focus on more strategic initiatives.

 • Increased Efficiency: By optimizing NHI permissions and identifying unused or misconfigured identities, you can improve the efficiency of your automated processes.
 A well-managed NHI ecosystem ensures that resources are used effectively and that applications can access the data they need without unnecessary delays.
+This optimization leads to more streamlined operations and reduced resource waste.

 • Better Visibility and Control: Gain a centralized view of all NHIs in your environment, along with their associated permissions and activities.
 This visibility allows you to make informed decisions about how to secure your NHIs and optimize their usage.